 Scheduling Reports and Subscriptions

-You can schedule reports and subscriptions in Report Manager or SQL Server Management Studio to retrieve data and deliver reports at specific times or during off-peak hours.
+You can schedule reports and subscriptions in Report Manager to retrieve data and deliver reports at specific times or during off-peak hours.
 Schedules can run once or on a continuous basis at intervals of hours, days, weeks, or months.
 You can:

 You can create a shared schedule if you want to use the same schedule information for many reports or subscriptions.
 Shared schedules are defined separately, and then referenced in reports and subscriptions that need schedule information.